 An easy recipe for very flavorful sweet potato patties, seasoned with curry powder.

 Sweet potatoes are a bit too starchy for my husband and me.
 But my kids really like these patties - they are one of their favorite side dishes.

 Since these patties are very easy to make, I am happy to make them for the kiddos.
 And don't tell anyone 🤐, but I sometimes sneak one or two, especially after an intense workout.

 You'll only need a few simple ingredients to make these sweet potato patties.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 Avocado oil spray: I use it to grease the pan.
 You can also use a thin layer of ghee.

 Egg: Just one egg.
 I use large eggs in most of my recipes, this one included.

 Salt and pepper: Freshly ground black paper tastes best.
-If you use coarse salt (such as kosher salt), you can probably use a little more of it.
+If you use coarse salt (such as kosher salt), you can use a little more of it.

 Almond flour: I use blanched finely ground flour in this recipe.
 I don't recommend using a coarse almond meal.